Adapting to climate change

 OEH is working on a cross-government project to assess the vulnerability to regional communities to climate change.
 The Integrated Regional Vulnerability Assessment (IRVA) examines the potential impacts of climate change on: human health, human settlements, water, agriculture, tourism, major infrastructure, natural landscapes and emergency services, and determines the region's vulnerability to these impacts by considering socio-economic factors and environmental resilience.
 The project aims to provide a sound basis for local climate change adaptation planning.
-The first report from the South East region is available here.
+The Integrated Regional Vulnerability Assessment (IRVA) report for the South East Region is available.
 Future IRVAs will focus on the Riverina Murray and North Coast regions.

 Infrastructure in a changing climate

 Climate change will have significant impacts on infrastructure in NSW.
 Because of the long life of infrastructure assets, it will be particularly important to incorporate climate change risks into infrastructure planning and management.